All Products

 cosyvoice-v3-plus, cosyvoice-v3-flash, cosyvoice-v2

-Supports SSML to control speech rate, pauses, and pronunciation, enhancing broadcast professionalism.
+Supports SSML for controlling speech rate, pauses, and pronunciation to enhance broadcast professionalism.

-Precise speech-text alignment (such as caption generation, teaching playback, dictation training)
+Precise speech-text alignment for scenarios such as caption generation, lesson playback, and dictation practice

 cosyvoice-v3-flash, cosyvoice-v3-plus, cosyvoice-v2

-Supports timestamp output for synchronizing synthesized speech with the original text.
+Supports timestamp output to synchronize the synthesized speech with the original text.

 cosyvoice-v3-flash, cosyvoice-v3-plus